oasis-tcs/mqtt/mqtt-sn-2.0/prose/share/mqtt-sn-v2.0-draft.md

 **Position**: bit 4 of the PUBLISH Flags.

 This flag signifies whether the message is published as a retained message or not.
-See [4.13](#retained-messages) for more information.
+See [4.13 "Retained Messages"](#retained-messages) for more information.

 ### C.6.3.
 Topic Alias <a id='c.6.3-topic-alias'></a>